The Bob Woodruff Foundation stands ready to support our service members, veterans, caregivers, and military families through COVID-19.

 - In just two weeks, we received over 400 applications requesting more than $35 million in support.

 - Based on our initial evaluation of the applications, we will have almost 7 times more need than we can grant this year.

-- With so much immediate need coupled with a rapidly changing landscape due to the outbreak, BWF is going to postpone our normally planned fall grant cycle which would have opened in May.
+- With so much immediate need coupled with a rapidly changing landscape due to the outbreak, BWF expedited what would have otherwise been our Fall grant cycle, and began granting those funds in June.

 - At this time, we don’t expect to open another grant cycle this year for additional applications, but with such an unpredictable situation, there may be updates to this approach.

 BWF has always maintained a critical focus on the long-term needs in the veteran community and the importance of sustainable solutions; with such an currently uncertain landscape, we are closely monitoring the developing COVID situation with an eye to how we remain ready to continue our grantmaking support in 2021.